TueHellsternKea/kea/content/4. Semester/04-docker/_index.md

 - [Install Docker Desktop on **Mac**](https://docs.docker.com/desktop/mac/install/)

 ## Verify Docker
-You can verify that Docker are working byt thise Docker command:
+You can verify that Docker are working with this Docker command:

     docker run hello-world